top of page

 Peter Walker is a filmmaker, photographer and educator.
 He is also a lifelong student of Aikido, a Japanese Martial Art.
 Peter grew up in his fathers’ woodworking studio making sawdust.
 He earned his Masters Degree in Education from the University of Oregon and his Directors’ Certificate from the Asian Academy of Film and Television in New Delhi, India.
 He honed his filmmaking craft during three years of productions in Malaysia followed by a documentary in Costa Rica.
 Recently he spent a summer as an Artist-in-Residence at Arquetopia in Urubamba, Peru.
 He has been teaching media arts for 14 years. https://taoswalkermedia.com

 Peter is the Film and Digital Media Arts Program Coordinator.
-He teaches Video Production 2 - Podcast 2020 (FDMA 2525), Intro to Mass Communication (Comm 1150), and Intro to Film and Digital Media (FMA 1520)
+He teaches Intro to Film and Digital Media, Introduction to Cinematography, and Digital Video Production I.

 Email: Pedrowalker@unm.edu